shakeelsamsu/kattis/README.md

 # Kattis
 This is a hub for all of my Kattis solutions and Kattis-related projects.
 You can find my profile [here](https://open.kattis.com/users/shakeelsamsu)!

+## KattisRSSNotifier
+A [Twitter Bot](https://twitter.com/KattisUpdates) that tweets whenever a new problem has been added to the Kattis Problem Archive.

 ## KattisRSSParser
 A [tool](https://github.com/shakeelsamsu/kattis/tree/master/KattisRSSParser) for parsing the Kattis RSS Feed for new problems, presenting them in an easy-to-read format.